oryon-dominik/parseltongue/README.md

 1. [Search algorithms](#search-algorithms)
 2. [pip upgrade all](#pip-upgrade-all)

-### Search algorithms
+### Sort algorithms

-I did some experiments with the search-algorithms bubble, heap, merge, quick, selection & LSD-radix sort in python.
+I did some experiments with the sort-algorithms bubble, heap, merge, quick, selection & LSD-radix sort in python.
 You can see a nice [video](https://www.youtube.com/watch?v=kPRA0W1kECg) on how they work on YT or have a look at my implementation in the algorithms folder.

 ### pip upgrade all